lvmgeo/GISPython/docs/index.rst

 within a unified environment.
 *GISPython* project can be found at `GitHub <https://github.com/lvmgeo/GISPython>`_.

 ..
 Attention:: There is undergoing code arrangement according to `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_, so module and some code object names can be changed.
-All changes will be documented in `GitHub Issues <https://github.com/lvmgeo/GISPython/issues>`_ page.
+All changes will be documented in `changelog <http://gispython.readthedocs.io/en/latest/changelog.html>`_ page.

 Table of contents
 -----------------